aurora-opensource/streetscape.gl/docs/api-reference/playback-control.md

 - `lookAheadSlider` (Object) - the look ahead slider.
 See [styling a slider](https://github.com/uber-web/monochrome/blob/master/src/shared/slider/README.md#styling).
 - `lookAheadTimestamp` (Object|Function) - the timestamp showing the value of the look ahead slider.

+##### onTimeChange (Function, optional)

+Callback when the timestamp updates.
+This can be triggered by the animation playing, or the user clicked somewhere on the timeline.
+Will receive the following parameters:

+- `timestamp` (Number)

+If the callback returns `true`, the event is considered "handled" and prevents the default behavior (log frame update).

+##### onLookAheadChange (Function, optional)

+Callback when the look ahead updates.
+This is triggered by the user manipulating the look ahead slider.
+Will receive the following parameters:

+- `lookAhead` (Number)

+If the callback returns `true`, the event is considered "handled" and prevents the default behavior (log frame update).